 This road in a morning is graced with monks walking on their merit collections to cyclists going about their business.
 Sometimes there was an old lady sweeping the side of the road near land I presume belonged to her down near the khlong.

-Once at the other side the next hazard was the number of cars that stopped to give offerings to the monks.
+Once on the other side, the next hazard was the number of cars that stopped to give offerings to the monks.
 It wasn’t the monks that were the problem but the drivers.
 So eager, they just flung their car doors open in a race to get out.
 Regardless of any cyclists.

 Eventually, I reach the busy Ratchaphruek Road, by now I’m all hot and sweaty, with my hair all mattered up and sweat running down my face occasionally going into my irritating then immensely.
 Again, as the road suggests, it is lined with beautiful trees that are in bloom during the month of March, as yellow blossom lines the central reservation.